Skip to main content

 Under Moradi-Shalal v.
 Fireman's Fund Insurance Companies (1988) 46 Cal.3d 287, the California Supreme Court held that there is no private right of action directly under Insurance Code Section 790.03.
 You cannot sue your insurer solely for violating the statute or its implementing regulations.
 Instead, violations of the Fair Claims regulations serve as evidence in a claim for breach of the implied covenant of good faith and fair dealing — the legal theory behind every insurance bad faith case in California.

 In Jordan v.
 Allstate Insurance Co.(2007) 148 Cal.App.4th 1062, the court confirmed that Fair Claims regulation violations are relevant and admissible evidence of bad faith.
-The regulations define the standard of conduct insurers must meet, and failure to meet that standard — even if it doesn't automatically equal bad faith — shows the insurer's general disregard for doing things correctly.
+The regulations define the standard of conduct insurers must meet, and failure to meet that standard — even if it does not automatically equal bad faith — shows the insurer's general disregard for doing things correctly.

 Why Documenting Violations Matters — Even If You Never Sue